 Where: 911 108th St., Avoca, Neb.
 (42 miles from Omaha)

-Admission: $8 per personn ages 3+, FREE for children under 3; military receive $1 off
+Admission: $10 per person ages 3+, FREE for children under 3; military members, police officers and fire/rescue volunteers receive $1 off per immediate family member during regular hours, when presenting ID.

-Highlight: Farm-themed play areas, farm animals, and a couple fun themed weekends planned in 2021.
+Highlight: Farm-themed play areas, farm animals, and a couple fun themed weekends planned in 2023 including Grown-Ups Getaways.

 Where: 14922 535th St., Griswold, Iowa (43 miles from Omaha)